AI (FSM, Behavior Tree, GOAP, Utility AI)

 values each map to a state and can have optional enter/tick/exit methods.
 The naming conventions for these methods are best shown with an example:

-The next step up is State Machine which implements the "states as objects" pattern.
-State Machine uses separate classes for each state so it is a better choice for more complex systems.
+The next step up is which implements the "states as objects" pattern. uses separate classes for each state so it is a better choice for more complex systems.

-We start to get into the concept of a context with State Machine.
+We start to get into the concept of a context with .
 In coding, the context is just the class used to satisfy a generic constraint. in a List<string>

 the string would be the context class, the class that the list operates on.
 With all of the rest of the AI solutions you get to specify the context class.
 It could be your Enemy